-Join us for a webinar discussing the social realities of tuberculosis (TB) in First Nations and Inuit communities, and the importance of a culturally responsive approach to TB care.
+Join us in the new year for a webinar discussing the social realities of tuberculosis (TB) in First Nations and Inuit communities, and the importance of a culturally responsive approach to TB care.
+The date and time will be confirmed in the new year.

 Stream: Tuberculosis